The complete guide

 │ └── architecture/ # component diagrams, data models

-└── ssd/ # gitignored working directory
+└── .ssd/ # gitignored working directory

-├── project.yml # language, framework, platform
+├── project.yml # language, framework, platform, profile

 ├── features/